jmignault/reformatter_t2j/README.md

-# Reformatter #
+# Reformatter_t2j #

 Python script to create access derivatives in a folder.
 The script creates the files in place.
 A timestamped logfile is written to the directory the script is run from.

 The script itself can be in any directory, but must be run from the directory containing the directory to convert: